interplaynetary/p2p-template/README.md

    - Integration with global networks of mutual support
    - Each step exponentially increases available surplus

-This means that in free association, you're never more than six distributions away from accessing any surplus role in the entire human network!
+This means that in free association, you're never more than six distributions away from accessing any surplus in the entire human network!
 Unlike markets which restrict access through price mechanisms, or states which centrally plan distribution, free association creates organic flows based on real contributions to each other's self-actualization.

 **The Mathematics of Network Growth:**
 ```